 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Meursault is in prison awaiting trial.
-He dispassionately dislikes it, and decides that, should he get out, this is one phase of his life he probably wouldn’t enjoy talking about. ("Hey baby, I just got out of prison" isn't likely to be a good pick-up line.)
+He dispassionately dislikes it, and decides that, should he get out, this is one phase of his life he probably wouldn't enjoy talking about. ("Hey baby, I just got out of prison" isn't a great pick-up line.)

 Marie visits him, full of smiles, in a room without privacy; everyone has to shout to be heard.
 There is a certain kind of dizziness to the visitation room.
 Meursault wants to tell her she looks beautiful, but he "doesn't know how."

 Marie shouts to Meursault that he has to have hope.
 Meursault says yes, but only because at this moment he wants to squeeze Marie's shoulders and feel the thin material of her dress.
 He watches the obvious emotion in the connections formed around him, between other prisoners and visitors; it seems totally alien to him.

 Marie shouts again that they'll get married one he's released.
 Meursault doubts this, but responds with a useless "You think so?"

 Meursault has to force a smile at the end of the visit, as he is led away.

 After that, Meursault receives a letter from Marie stating that she is not allowed to visit him further, as she is not his wife.

 Meursault's biggest problem in the first few months of prison is that he had the thoughts of a free man.
 Often he'd suddenly experience the urge to walk on the beach and swim in the water.
 Or he would think of women.
 Never Marie specifically, but just any and all women.